War in Ukraine: Warning oil sanctions will further hit UK living costs

 In research published on Tuesday, the Centre for Business and Economic Research (CEBR) warned that a combination of rising commodity and oil prices and sanctions was likely to have major impact on the UK economy.

-It estimated that GDP growth this year will be more than halved - down from a previously forecast 4.2% to 1.9%.
+It estimates that GDP growth this year will be more than halved - down from a previously forecast 4.2% to 1.9%.

 The CEBR also expects inflation to hit 8.7% in the second quarter of this year and disposable incomes to fall by 4.8% in 2022 - the largest drop since records began in 1955.